 For this project, we want to position the image we are going to draw with the Cricut exactly in the same place on the mat where we taped the gift bag.
 If we click on the image preview on the cutting mat, you will see that we can move it around on the mat.
 I am going to move the heart image to be centered over the same location that I centered the gift bag.
 Make sure you also use the arrow in the upper right corner of the image to rotate the heart.
 Remember, the gift bag is taped on to the mat upside down, so our drawn image also needs to be upside down.

-Below is a video so you can see how the whole process comes together.
+Below is a video so you can see how the whole process of how to draw with Cricut pens comes together.

 I also have a lot of great resources on my Classes page of this website including my Teach Me Cricut Design Space Online Course.
 In this course I take you step by step through how to use every button and function in Design Space.
 I have compiled the most frequently asked Cricut questions along with the answers to those questions into one online course.
 This is my most in depth and detailed Cricut resource ever!
 It contains over two years worth of Cricut knowledge and research in one course!